aesara-devs/aesara/doc/extending/optimization.rst

 To understand this profile here is some explanation of how optimizations work:

 * Optimizations are organized in an hierarchy.
-At the top level, there is a ``SeqOptimizer`` (Sequence Optimizer).
+At the top level, there is a :class:`SeqOptimizer`.
 It contains other optimizers, and applies them in the order they were specified.
 Those sub-optimizers can be of other types, but are all *global* optimizers.

-* Each Optimizer in the hierarchy will print some stats about itself.
+* Each :class:`Optimizer` in the hierarchy will print some stats about itself.
 The information that it prints depends of the type of the optimizer.

-* The SeqOptimizer will print some stats at the start:
+* The :class:`SeqOptimizer` will print some stats at the start:

     .. code-block:: none